 Income Proof for salaried/co-applicant/guarantor

-● Income tax returns for last 3 years.
+● Income tax returns for the last 3 years.

 ● TDS Certificate (Form 16A, if applicable).